mozilla-services/tecken/docs/upload.rst

 separate processes so they can't share memory.
 And S3 is preferred instead of relying on disk.

-The path of the files uploaded is exactly as the path in the ``.zip`` file.
+The path of the uploaded files exactly match their path in the ``.zip`` file.
 E.g. If you upload a zip file with a file within called ``symbol.pdb/B33F4A641F154EC4A87E31CCF30F95441/symbol.sym`` it will be put into S3 as ``{settings.UPLOAD_FILE_PREFIX}/symbol.pdb/B33F4A641F154EC4A87E31CCF30F95441/symbol.sym``.

 Once every file has been successfully uploaded, the message queue task